dreth/Ethernaut/README.md

-# Ethernaut challenge (brownie)

-Hi, in this repo I will learn how to use brownie by doing the [Ethernaut challenge from OpenZeppelin.](https://ethernaut.openzeppelin.com/)

 # Ethernaut solutions

 In this repo I will write all the solutions to the [Ethernaut CTF](https://ethernaut.openzeppelin.com/).
 I solved the challenges locally using brownie.
+Then did it on chain through brownie as well using the rinkeby network through the Infura api.

 ## My local environment setup